exercism/website-copy/tracks/java/exercises/micro-blog/mentoring.md

 }
 ```

-A bit compact code that benefits from streams functionality and string constructor for codepoints
+A bit compact code that benefits from streams functionality and string constructor for codepoints.

 ```java
 class MicroBlog {